uitml/springfield/docs/getting-started.md

 ```
 curl https://uitml.github.io/springfield/install-kubectl.sh | sh
 ```
+If you are using a UiT provided Mac (Or Windows without WSL) you will need to grant yourself temporary admin privileges to be able to run the sudo commands from the script successfully.

+A guide to temporary admin privileges can be found here: [UiT User Support](https://uit.no/it-brukerstotte/art?p_document_id=801506)

 Once `kubectl` is installed you need to configure it by running the command provided to you together with your personal, signed certificate.